-The pledge of tax increment revenues from the Project Areas to pay debt service on the 2021A Bonds is subordinate to the prior pledge, or priority of payment, of such tax increment revenue to the payment of the Existing Senior Loan Agreements (defined herein) and the Second Lien Debt (defined herein) (collectively, the "Senior Obligations," as further described herein).
-As of August 2, 2021, there was approximately \$305 million aggregate principal amount of Senior Obligations outstanding.

-Approximately \$10 million of such aggregate principal amount is secured by pledges of tax revenue from Mission Bay North and Mission Bay South Project Areas, which are Excluded Project Areas.
-The Successor Agency has covenanted that it will not issue additional debt payable from the pledged tax increment revenues from the Project Areas on a basis senior to the payment of debt service on the 2021A Bonds, except for the purpose of refunding the Existing Senior Loan Agreements and the Second Lien Debt.
-See also "SECURITY AND SOURCES OF PAYMENT FOR THE 2021A BONDS - General" and "- Senior Obligations."
+The pledge of tax increment revenues from the Project Areas to pay debt service on the 2023A/B Bonds is subordinate to the prior pledge, or priority of payment, of such tax increment revenue to the payment of the Existing Senior Loan Agreements (defined herein) and the Second Lien Debt (defined herein) (collectively, the "Senior Obligations," as further described herein).
+As of June 30, 2023, there was approximately \$282 million aggregate principal amount of Senior Obligations outstanding.
+Approximately \$12 million of such aggregate principal amount is secured by pledges of tax revenue from Mission Bay North and Mission Bay South Project Areas (collectively, the "Mission Bay Senior Loan Agreements"), which are Excluded Project Areas.
+However, in the event there is insufficient money in any reserve account established under either of the Mission Bay Senior Loan Agreements to transfer to the applicable trustee when due under such loan agreement, the Successor Agency is obligated to cause tax increment revenue from certain of the Project Areas in the amount of such insufficiency, subject to a certain maximum amount, to be paid to the applicable trustee.
+The Successor Agency has covenanted that it will not issue additional debt payable from the pledged tax increment revenues from the Project Areas on a basis senior to the payment of debt service on the 2023A/B Bonds, except for the purpose of refunding the Existing Senior Loan Agreements and the Second Lien Debt.
+See also "SECURITY AND SOURCES OF PAYMENT FOR THE 2023A/B BONDS - General" and "- Existing Senior Obligations."